formkiq/docs.formkiq.com/docs/formkiq-modules/modules/formkiq-cli.md

 - Sync files from a local directory or S3 location into FormKiQ.
 - Watch a local directory and upload new or changed files.
 - Import documents, attributes, document content, and document attributes from CSV files.
+- Export and import site configuration such as attributes, schemas, workflows, rulesets, mappings, locales, entity types, and entities.
 - Copy FormKiQ document metadata between DynamoDB tables.
 - Sync or verify migrated documents in OpenSearch.
 - List, delete, purge, or remove large sets of documents.